Hello. Write your message here. Link text here

 The fact is that the North was just as intertwined with slavery as the South.
 The agrarian South had no ships.
 It was Northern ships that sailed out to buy African slaves from other black Africans – for settlement in both the North and South.

 The tariff – not slavery – was a major cause of the sectional conflict.
 Protectionist tariffs are generally harmful for economic growth and are a political means of redistributing regional and commercial wealth.
-Ninety-five (95)% of the U.S. government’s revenue came from import tariffs.
-The South paid 83% of that revenue yet received only 25% of the benefit.
-Seventy-five (75)% of the tax revenue was spent on Northern public works and industrial subsidies.
+Ninety-five (95) percent of the U.S. government’s revenue came from import tariffs.
+The South paid 83 percent of that revenue yet received only 25 percent of the benefit.
+Eighty (80) percent of the tax revenue was spent on Northern public works and industrial subsidies.

 The 1860 Republican Platform and Lincoln’s presidential campaign supported the Morrill Tariff which was passed two days before his inauguration.
-The tariff would increase from 16% in 1860 to 34% within three years.
+The tariff would increase from 15 percent in 1860 to 47 percent within three years.
 The Morrill Tariff would enormously benefit Northern manufacturers but would have a devastating effect on Southern states in terms of agriculture costs, export revenues and profits.

 If the North lost access to this import revenue, the effect on the Northern economy would be devastating.
 Because the Northern economy was dependent upon manufacturing for the South and shipping Southern cotton, loss of that would be devastating.